 - If you’re looking for something a little more affordable, I recommend the Days Inn Winona.
 It’s just outside of downtown, and it has a free continental breakfast.

 See Related: Best Honeymoon Destinations in Minnesota

 10. Lake Pepin

-It’s particularly stunning for its dramatic cliff backdrop and heart-wrenching history and its sweeping view over Lake Pepin and its surrounding bluffs of the might Mississippi River.
+It’s particularly stunning for its dramatic cliff backdrop and heart-wrenching history and its sweeping view over Lake Pepin and its surrounding bluffs of the mighty Mississippi River.

 See Related: How to Go on a Road Trip With Kids